LAWBowie/Weather/README.md

 Using an API to get access to live weather conditions for cities.<br>

-Once entered, the city stays on screen displayed to the user.
+Once entered, the city stays on the screen displayed to the user.

 [Live Demo](https://codepen.io/LAWBowie/pen/Jjmagga).